 If you are trying to do this yourself, the Institute of Inspection, Cleaning and Restoration Certification (I.I.C.R.C.) has good tips.

 They certify area rug cleaners nation-wide in quality cleaning.
 There are a few things I should mention, before we get into this step.

 First, you want to remove any loose or breakable items from any furniture on your rug.
 When cleaning the area rug for dog pee it’s important to see all the potential areas that are affected across the whole rug.
 Often times urine can settle under the legs of furniture.

 Second, find a good place to perform the clean.
 Consider any cleaners that can affect the flooring underneath the area rug.

 Next, what solution should you use?

 I only use solutions from the BioCare™ line of products.
 They work extremely well, and are pet, child and eco-safe.

 If your looking for a Do It Yourself (D.I.Y.) solution, they commonly include rubbing alcohol, vinegar, or baking soda.
 These can help, but can also bleach out the dye of the rug as well, so be careful.

 We actually flush the urine out of the area rug with a large volume of cleaning solution & water in our cleaning spa.
 This is the best way, and safest way when cleaning a rug with dog pee.

 How to dry your area rug

 This is also a challenge.
 Living in the Portland Oregon area, we don’t have a lot of low humidity days.
 That means area rug drying has to be done inside.

 The best way, is to drape your area rug over a ladder or chairs.

 - Place as many fans on the rug you have.

 This ensure the most effective drying time and it’s safe and quick.
 At your home there is always potential home the damage the carpet or hardwood floor in this stage.

-For my friend, I performed a clean and BioCare™ Durasan sanitizing treatment on his rug.
+For my friend, we performed a clean and BioCare™ Durasan sanitizing treatment on his rug.
 It returned to normal, and his home looked, smelled, and felt cleaner.

 That’s why it’s critical to regularly clean your area rugs, to help prevent the instinct of having them pee there again.
 If a dog pee smell is infiltrating your home, and all this seems complicated, take action.

-Trust me––Cleaning a rug with dog pee is absolutely worth your time.
+Trust me–Cleaning a rug with dog pee is absolutely worth your time.

 What are your favorite home pet odor removal remedies?